beardedstudio/stubbleman/README.md

-# stubbleman
+# Stubbleman
-A Middleman Project Template with Stubble Integration
+## A Middleman Project Template with Stubble Integration.

 This is an opinionated [Middleman](http://middlemanapp.com) template to get the team at [Bearded](http://bearded.com) building static sites quickly.